RubenB77/projectFullStack/README.md

-# Full stack project using angular 18 and java spring boot :rocket:
+# Full stack project using angular 18 and java spring boot

 ## Technologies Used :computer: